The Science of Cortisol: Reducing Stress Naturally

 Practicing NSDR or Yoga Nidra for 20 minutes in the afternoon can replenish dopamine levels and lower cortisol more effectively than a nap.
 Research suggests that these states of conscious relaxation allow the nervous system to switch from sympathetic (fight) to parasympathetic (rest) dominance quickly.

-Case Studies in Hormonal Recovery
+Hormonal Recovery Cases

 Case Study 1: The Executive Burnout